 1. In what ways does your media product use, develop or challenge forms and conventions of real media products?

 Our music video was a representation of a typical folk song.
 Our artist was “Bassboosa”, and the song was a cover of “Wicked Game”.
 The typical conventions of a folk video are a love-heartbreak narrative.
 A performance going on throughout the duration of the video; with close ups of the main characters.
 For our video we decided to keep the same conventions but modify them a bit, and make our entire product abstract.
 We analysed the original video and some others like it and then compile our results and work out our plan from them.
 We wanted to challenge the typical conventions of a folk music video, to make our one ‘stand out from the crowd’.
 One of our original ideas was to have lots of shots of ambient things; such as sky and street shots.
 We then thought that we could fast forward these, this then played with the idea of time.
 Most folk music videos have a limited number of shots throughout the duration of the video.
 This was one of the things that we thought it would be best to stick with.
 If we did not then our video would be completely of topic.
 Rap/hip-hop music videos have lots of shots; we did not want our music video to be associated with them.
 In doing a love based narrative and putting a twist on it by making it abstract, we had quite a limited amount of effects we could use when editing.
 But the one that we did use when manipulating time, was the green screen.
 Most music videos do not use this effect, so this was challenging the forms and conventions of real media products.
 In doing so this made our music video stand out from others.
-Although the person watching the video could associate our video with others of the same genre it could also be seen as one that is unique in its own way.
+Although the person watching the video could associate our video with others of the same genre it could also be seen as one that is unique in its own way.2.
+How effective is the combination of your main product and ancillary texts?

 For our ancillary products we had to product a magazine advert and a digipack.
 Originally we decided to product our products as a team/group effort but we ended up producing them separately.
 The combination of our main product and the ancillary texts worked quite well together.
 We used a screenshot of Danni from the main product and then placed it onto the Digipack/magazine advert.
 To do this we had to get rid of the surroundings around Danni, and then we made her a solid colour.
 We then placed the same image of Danni adjacent to it.
 In doing so this made the two images contrast each other, playing with the essence of good and evil.
 This relates to the song where the lyrics say “what a wicked game to play”.
 This makes our combination of main and ancillary products work quite effectively.
 While making our digipack we got to play around with quite a lot of the effects that were on offer to us.
 For the title and the image of Danni, we used a few blur and glow effects.
 Making the title seem almost ‘holy’ for the good contrast.
+While making our Digipack we set out to get some pictures from a ‘photo-shoot’, we set out to get some quite ambient images.
+After doing our ‘photo-shoot’ we then came to the conclusion that they would not work quite as well as we originally planned.
+With the lack of time we had we could not get images that were substantially relevant.

 Throughout our two ancillary texts we used the same font and colour scheme.
 We wanted the buyer to be able to recognise and associate the main product with the ancillary texts.
 In doing so, we used the same picture of Danni alongside the same image from the Digipack on the magazine advert.